nextmillenniummedia/next-sdk-ios-example/docs/Integrate Ad Formats Manually.md

 Manual mode is a way of serving ads in your apps where publisher manually adjusts ad placing and does all of the ad management on his own.
 This way of integration allows more customization compared to Dynamic method, however Manual mode is recommended for advanced users.

-Currently we support Banner ads that could be integrated in your app manually.
+Currently we support Banner and Interstital ads that could be integrated in your app manually.
+First, you need to get configurated InApp ad unit from your manager.
+Use it’s ID to next ads.

 ## Banner

-First, you need new ad unit from InApp dashboard.
-Use it’s ID to initialize banner ads.

 Use `InAppBannerAdView` class to showing banner ad manually:

 1. Init and add view as subview.